 The ring flattening test shall be carried out on one ring of width 25 mm or 4 t, whichever is the greater, taken from the cylinder body.
 Only the edges of the ring may be machined.
-The ring shall be flattened between platens until the distance between platens is in accordance with Table 4.
+The ring shall be flattened between platens until the distance between platens is 10 times the average thickness of the test ring.
 The flattened ring shall remain visually uncracked.